About the Author

 Enter the railways

 When I was 17 I got a job talking about steam locomotives.
-I had no idea then but it would lead to the next dose of inspiration for my newest series of books.
+I had no idea then but it would lead to the next dose of inspiration for my series of books.
 “The not-so-romantic railways”.

 I’ll be honest I grew up not enjoying anything about the railways, beyond a very casual approach to them.
 It just goes to show you never know what will end up inspiring you.

-I started writing the Not-So-Romantic Railways mostly because I had great insights, through work, into what the majority of people are in, and it’s not the in-depth engineering side of the railways.
-But, the majority of books already out there are either for younger children (think Thomas the Tank Engine sort of range) or people with deep interests in all the small details.
+The majority of books already out there are either for younger children (think Thomas the Tank Engine sort of range) or people with deep interests in all the small details.
 (How many rivets are in a boiler, how does chain-driven valve gear work… etc.)

 There’s nothing really for those more casual railway fans, people who want to learn more information about some of the human stories that you don’t tend to hear.
 It’s part of the railways that interests me the most so I’m really writing from an informed place.